ziotom78/raytracing_course/language-comparison.md

 -   No standard way to download and install external libraries, as many students who have tried to install ROOT on their own computers already know.
 (Unlike other languages like Rust, C\#, Julia, Nim, there is no standard package manager for C++.)
-During the last year, this has proven to be the biggest pain points for students who picked C++.
+In the past, this has proven to be the biggest pain points for students who picked C++.

 -   No standard unit testing library.
 As we will rely heavily on unit tests, this point is particularly relevant for the course.